Local Government Finance Act 2012

 Description

-• Council Tax Reduction Schemes: Mandates an independent review within three years of the Act's implementation to assess the effectiveness, efficiency, fairness, transparency, and impact on localism of all council tax reduction schemes, and to recommend whether they should be integrated into Universal Credit.
+- Council Tax Reduction Schemes Review: Mandates an independent review within three years of the Act's enactment to assess the effectiveness, efficiency, fairness, and transparency of council tax reduction schemes and explore their potential integration with Universal Credit.

-• Long-Term Empty Dwellings: Modifies the definition of "long-term empty dwelling," allowing for a short grace period (at least six weeks) where the property is temporarily occupied.
+- Long-Term Empty Dwellings: Modifies the definition of "long-term empty dwelling," allowing for brief unoccupied periods without impacting the designation.

-• Information Sharing: Grants HMRC the power to share information with qualifying persons in Northern Ireland for rate-related purposes, subject to strict confidentiality provisions and penalties for unauthorized disclosure.
+- Information Sharing (Northern Ireland): Enables HMRC to share information with designated bodies in Northern Ireland for rating purposes, with provisions for data protection and penalties for unauthorized disclosure.

 Government Spending